If you plan to make some holiday pies for parties or as gifts this season, why not host a pie making party?

 Holiday planning should be fun, right?

-If you plan to make some holiday pies for parties or as gifts this season, why not have a pie-making party?
-This is a great way to prep a bunch of pies for the holidays.
+A pie making party is a great way to prep a bunch of pies for the holidays.
 Recently, I had three friends over to fill my kitchen one morning with girl talk, mimosa drinking, and pie-making.
 So much fun!
 The best part is that we made mini pies-in-a-jar that we could take home, freeze, and bake later or give as gifts for recipients to freeze & bake at their leisure.

 Of course, some of us (ahem) chose to bake a pie or two that same day... nobody says you have to save them for later.